Unbroken (film): Home media

 Unbroken was released on March 24, 2015, in the United States in two formats: a one-disc standard DVD and a Blu-ray Combo pack (Blu-ray + DVD + Digital Copy).

 Sequel

 A faith-based film also based on Hillenbrand's book, titled Unbroken: Path to Redemption, which depicts later events of Zamperini's life than those depicted in Unbroken, was released by Pure Flix Entertainment on September 14, 2018.
 It was directed by Harold Cronk with the script written by Richard Friedenberg and Ken Hixon.
 Aside from producer Matthew Baer and actors Vincenzo Amato and Maddalena Ischiale, who reprised the roles of Anthony and Louise Zamperini, none of the original cast or crew was involved in the new film.
 Legendary Pictures also had no involvement with the sequel.
+The sequel was much less successful than the original movie; receiving less favorable reviews and breaking even on its budget.